 Kelly Foley works with organizations committed to making positive change.
 Her expertise is in all areas relating to administrative management and communications, from strategic development and planning through to implementation.
 Her mission is to provide strategies in communications, marketing and engagement that transcend convention – connecting entrepreneurs with social innovators, artists with technologists, and youth with seasoned professionals.

-Her mantra is to inspire, educate, learn, collaborate, laugh, listen, and grown through an ever-growing volume of different voices.
+Her mantra is to inspire, educate, learn, collaborate, laugh, listen, and grow through an ever-growing volume of different voices.

 Marketing & Outreach Coordinator

 Chloe Langmaid works as a photographer and marketer for artists, organizations, and local businesses on the Sunshine Coast and Lower Mainland.
 After completing a certificate in Film she continued to study Liberal Arts while beginning her career in multi-media marketing.
 Chloe loves to help like-minded clients grow, and Deer Crossing the Art Farm was a perfect fit.
 After 10 years of pursuing the arts and environmental protection, she is able to explore all of her passions working at Deer Crossing the Art Farm.